 Carbon emissions from cotton production amount to around 220 million metric tons yearly7.
 Regular cotton uses a considerable amount of synthetic fertilizers, which release nitrous oxide into the atmosphere.
 Nitrous oxide is a powerful greenhouse gas 310 times more potent than carbon dioxide.

 Other unsustainable practices like deforestation and heavy chemical use also contribute to greenhouse gas emissions.

 Cotton is water-intensive as a crop and in manufacturing.
 About 2,700 liters of water are needed to produce a single cotton t-shirt.
 That is enough drinking water for an individual for two and a half years.
 Dyed cotton fabrics look great, but dyeing fabrics consume about 5 trillion liters of water every year worldwide.
 About 20,000 liters of water is needed to produce a kilogram of cotton fiber.

 Some say that cotton is the largest user of water resources out of all agricultural commodities.
 In most situations, this demand is unsustainable.

-In many other places, they channel surface and ground waters to irrigate cotton fields.
-This practice has caused water loss through evaporation and poor management, and soil erosion.
+They channel surface and ground waters to irrigate cotton fields in many other places.
+This practice has caused water loss through evaporation, poor management, and soil erosion.